ahmadrrrtx/xr/README.md

 **Categories (namespaces):** `preference` · `project` · `workflow` · `fact` · `exclusion`

-**How recall works:** when you run a task, XR surfaces *only the few entries relevant to that task* (deterministic lexical scoring above a relevance floor) as one clearly-labelled reference block — never every memory on every prompt. `exclusion` rules are never surfaced and actively block matching content from ever being stored.
+**How recall works:** when you run a task, XR surfaces *only the few entries relevant to that task* as one clearly-labelled reference block — never every memory on every prompt. `exclusion` rules are never surfaced and actively block matching content from ever being stored.

+**Semantic recall (v0.9):** retrieval uses **embeddings** (local Ollama `nomic-embed-text`) for meaning-based matching, with an automatic, dimension-safe **lexical fallback** so it works even with no embedding model — fully offline, never crashes.
+Embeddings are cached per entry and computed lazily on first recall (or warmed with `xr memory reindex`).
+Force deterministic keyword scoring with `xr memory recall "…" --lexical`, or disable globally with `memory.semanticRecall: false`.

 **Short-term ≠ long-term:** ephemeral conversation recaps live in a separate `session_summaries` store (`xr memory summaries`) and never leak into durable memory.